george-shammar/noMads/README.md

 ```
 git clone URL/SSH key
 ```
-- If you don't have git you can download this project and unzip it.
+- If you don't have git, you can download this project and unzip it.
 - Change directory into the folder the application is saved.
 - To install the gems, run:
 ```